Hermine Haselböck: Career

 Haselböck has collaborated with orchestras such as the Wiener Symphoniker, the Münchner Philharmoniker, the Orchestra dell'Accademia Nazionale di Santa Cecilia, the Orchestre National de Lille, the RSO Vienna, the MDR Sinfonieorchester, the Hongkong Philharmonic Orchestra, the Residence Orchestra Den Haag, the Dresdner Philharmonie, Budapest Philharmonic Orchestra, and under conductors such as Bertrand de Billy, Vladimir Fedoseyev, Rafael Frühbeck de Burgos, Martin Haselböck, Manfred Honeck, Gustav Kuhn, Fabio Luisi, Kirill Petrenko, Martin Sieghart, Jean-Christophe Spinosi, Christian Thielemann, Franz Welser-Möst, Jaap van Zweden.

 Symphonic and lieder repertoire plays an important role, performed in the Brucknerhaus Linz, Carnegie Hall, Frauenkirche in Dresden, Gewandhaus, Konzerthaus Vienna, Mozarteum Salzburg, Musikverein Vienna, Musée d'Orsay, Paris, and Teatro San Carlo Naples.
 Her repertoire includes the major works by Bach, Haydn, Händel, Mendelssohn, Beethoven, Mahler, Mozart, Schubert, Zemlinsky (Maeterlinck Songs), Wagner (Wesendoncklieder) and Verdi (Requiem).

-Haselböck is Guest Professor for Voice at the University of Music and Performing Arts Graz.
+Haselböck has long been active in vocal pedagogy.
+She taught voice at the Richard Wagner Conservatory in Vienna and has been Guest Professor of Voice at the University of Music and Performing Arts Graz since 2017.
+In 2020, she expanded her teaching activities to include the Johann Joseph Fux Conservatory in Graz.
+From 2022 to 2024, she was Professor of Voice at the University of Music and Performing Arts Vienna (MDW).
+Since 2025, she has been a Full Professor of Voice and Head of the Voice Department at the University of Music and Performing Arts Graz (KUG).

+Her pedagogical work is further distinguished by her service on juries at international competitions and her leadership of masterclasses.

 Awards

 In 2005, Haselböck was awarded for her debut CD "Songs by Zemlinsky" the International Zemlinsky Award at the Musikverein Vienna and the Pasticcio Prize of the Austrian classical radio station.

-In 2014, Haselböck's CD recording of Gustav Mahler's Lieder eines fahrenden Gesellen, Kindertotenlieder, Rückert Lieder, Russell Ryan, piano, 2011: bridge records 9341 received the SUPER SONIC classic music award of the magazin PIZZICATO, Luxemburg.
+In 2014, Haselböck's CD recording of Gustav Mahler's Lieder eines fahrenden Gesellen, Kindertotenlieder, Rückert Lieder, Russell Ryan, piano, 2011: bridge records 9341 received the Supersonic award of the magazine Pizzicato, Luxemburg.